10 Popular Tax Deductions

 - your Modified Adjusted Gross Income (MAGI) exceeds annual limits.

-If both you or your spouse are not covered by a retirement plan at work, you can deduct your contribution as long as you earn income during the year.
+If both you and your spouse are not covered by a retirement plan at work, you can deduct your contribution as long as you earn income during the year.
 For purposes of the IRA deduction, earned income excludes interest, dividends and similar types of investment income.

 Roth IRA accounts function in the opposite manner as traditional IRAs, allowing you to make after-tax contributions (no current deduction).
 These accounts don’t typically require you to pay taxes on the contributions you made or on any gains you realize in the account when you withdraw the money in retirement.